Skip to content

 Facilities and Instrumentation

-The science departments are located in the Sonderegger Science Center, which is well-equipped thanks to the Sonderegger Endowment Fund that allows us to purchase high-quality equipment for teaching and research.
+The science departments are in the Sonderegger Science Center, which is well-equipped thanks to the Sonderegger Endowment Fund that allows us to purchase high-quality equipment for teaching and research.

 The Geoscience Department has a teaching collection including 400 mineral samples, 400 rock samples, 700 fossils and 200 maps used in many classes.
 Additional equipment is available for independent research including a soil corer, lapidary wheel, stream tables, groundwater models and basic field supplies.
 All programs in Geoscience are designed to be flexible to allow you to explore the topics you find interesting.
 Including field classes and independent projects.